Courthouse in Malaysia

 Progressive from 0% to 30% for tax residents (>182 days).

-Every Sdn Bhd (equivalent to a private limited company) must be audited annually by a certified professional.
+Every Sdn Bhd (equivalent to a private limited company) must be audited annually by a licensed auditor.

 Vulnerable Populations and Ethical Challenges